matte54/ProjectReggie/ideas.md

 him(this will have to be part of a statistics system)

 * Pokemon 2.0
-- Shinys?
+- Shinys
 - Make already had pokemons non-catchable(leaving the mon for others) maybe if u $catch a mon and u already have it say you already have it and list users with a dex that needs it
-- Fix mon pictures with white backgrounds
+- Fix mon pictures with white backgrounds, OR if we limit to newer pokemons editions only we can probably scrape up some better pictures to include in an embed in the goal of making them more into cards.
 - Maybe categorize the mons like the trading cards do, with basic/stage1-2 for evolves and also common, uncommon and rare?
 And accordingly give mons less/more chances? might be alot of work to build that database into a json file since there are so many mons.. but would definitly make it more intresting.